 Scott Wilson arrived from Kalgoorlie after dark and lively conversation ensued around the campfire.

-Next morning we headed to Gnarlbine West to locate the historical track Scott described the previous night.
+Next morning we headed to Gnarlbine West to locate the historical track Scott had described the previous night.
 That was relatively easy and there are now two ways ‘onto the rock’ (or ‘off the rock’ depending on direction of travel).

 Pioneer Well at Gnarlbine West